 Flat walls are good candidates for bass absorption too.

 We’ve done a lot of talking about corners and modal problems.
 That said, not all bass problems in a room are modal in nature.
-While corner placement is very efficient and will help with overall decay time control, not all of the frequency related problems can be solved purely by treating corners.
+While corner bass trap placement is very efficient and will help with overall decay time control, not all of the frequency related problems can be solved purely by treating corners.

-Some of the deepest valleys and highest peaks come off of an untreated back wall.
-Usually that’s going to be the longest dimension of the room, so thicker panels, like our Monster Bass Traps are the right way to go.
-Center the Monsters on the back wall to help reduce the bass reflections off of the rear wall to reduce the intensity of those reflections and thus, the intensity of any cancellations caused by these reflections.
+Some of the deepest valleys and highest peaks come off an untreated back wall.
+Usually that’s going to be the longest dimension of the room, so thicker panels like our Monster Bass Traps are the right way to go.
+Center the Monsters on the back wall to help reduce the bass reflections off the rear wall to reduce the intensity of those reflections and thus the intensity of any cancellations caused by these reflections.
 If you have them on stands or have the space in general, give them 4-6″ of airspace.
 The increase in absorption numbers is almost the same as adding that same amount of insulation; you’re making a 6″ panel perform closer to a 10″ panel.

 Our Monster Bass Traps are already stellar performers well into the deep bass so don’t worry if you can’t get the gap.
 You’re still getting excellent results.